OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Import-Module.md

 ### -Scope

-Specifies a scope into which this cmdlet imports the module.
+Specifies a scope to import the module in.

 The acceptable values for this parameter are: